-PGR9.1.5R The RD1 must be satisfactory in order to continue on the award and advance to the progression exam.
+PGR9.2.5R The RD1 must be satisfactory in order to continue on the award and advance to the progression exam.
 Failure at this stage will result in the PGR's withdrawal from the award by the Research Degrees Award Board (RDAB).

-PGR 9.2 Major changes to the research project
+PGR 9.3 Major changes to the research project

-PGR9.2.1R Any fundamental or major change to either the overall aims, scope or methodology of the research project requires the approval of the Faculty Research Degrees Committee.
+PGR9.3.1R Any fundamental or major change to the overall aims, scope or methodology of the research project requires the approval of the Faculty Research Degrees Committee using the appropriate RD form.
+(See also PGR8.3 and PGR8.7.1)